A Vertex-Weighted Tutte Symmetric Function, and Constructing Graphs with Equal Chromatic Symmetric Function: Relating the Tutte Symmetric Function With Other Graph Functions

-In \cite{delcon}, the authors noted that vertex-weighted trees are not always distinguished by their chromatic symmetric functions, but the counterexample given in that paper had trees that were isomorphic when unweighted.
-Here we present an example of two vertex-weighted trees that are nonisomorphic even as unweighted trees, but have the same chromatic symmetric function.
-These trees are given in Figure \ref{fig:123}.
+\begin{section}{Further Constructions via the $W$-polynomial} In \cite{delcon}, the second and third authors noted that vertex-weighted trees are not always distinguished by their chromatic symmetric functions, but the counterexample given in that paper had trees that were isomorphic when unweighted.
+Other examples of vertex-weighted paths with the same chromatic symmetric function appear in \cite{loebl}.
+In this section we will develop an algebraic method to construct vertex-weighted graphs with the same $W$-polynomial; by Lemma \ref{lem:Wpoly} this method also yields vertex-weighted graphs with the same $XB$.
+The method extends some of the constructions in \cite{proper} by the first and fourth authors.
+In an independent work \cite{aliniaeifard2020extended}, Aliniaeifard, Wang and van Willigenburg obtained results similar to the ones presented in this section, but written completely in the language of symmetric functions.

-It is easy to see that the underlying trees are nonisomorphic even without vertex weights.
-However, it may be checked that the graphs are $w$-isomorphic when adding the dashed nonedge and when contracting the dashed nonedge, so the trees have equal chromatic symmetric function.